UNLOQIO/unloq-wordpress-plugin/readme.txt

  3. Install it

 ### Once activated
-1. Login to UNLOQ at https://unloq.io/login
+1. Login to UNLOQ at https://unloq.io/login and make sure to create an account with an email that already has access to your WordPress site
 2. Create a WordPress Web Application with your site's domain
 3. Configure the application (authentication mechanisms, design, etc.)
 4. Go to the application's Settings > Widgets section and verify your domain